Jeff Bridges

 Jeff Bridges' Personal Life

-Since 1977 Jeff Bridges is married to Susan Geston.
-They have three daughters: Isabelle Annie (born 1981), Jessica Lily (born 1983), Hayley Roselouise (born 1985).
-In addition, their oldest daughter Isabelle gave them a granddaughter named Grace in 2011.
+Bridges has been married to Susan Geston since 1977.
+The couple has three daughters: Isabelle Annie (born 1981), Jessica Lily (born 1983), and Hayley Roselouise (born 1985).
+Their eldest daughter Isabelle also gave them a granddaughter, Grace, in 2011.

 Jedd Bridge and Susan Geston